latex3/unicode-math/README.markdown

 Most LaTeX math should still work after this.
 (Let me know if it doesn't.)
 Furthermore, it will be in a different font.

-Note that `amsmath` must be loaded *before* `unicode-math`, since we overwrite many of its definitions.

 REQUIREMENTS
 ------------